jjacobson01/Project-3/README.txt

      processes".
 Why is it difficult to show the benefits of Round Robin scheduling in this case using the current implementation in the machine problem?

+    Altering FIFO by just increasing the amount of time a process can stay, will eventually cause a convoy effect.
+    for Round Robin I'm not sure how to can implement the convoy effect since Round Robin avoids convoy effect.